bs2kbs2k/smlinux/README.md

 ## **What about distros other than Ubuntu?**
 *Tested on Bodhi 5.1,32 & 64-bit, so should work as-is on recent Ubuntu/debian.
 Arch and Fedora also confirmed working by users.*

-Change your `Linux=` command string during first install to one that works with your distro such as those listed below, or paste the command directly into a terminal first the run smlinux with `Linux=""` (or just ignore the one-time apt error).  smlinux only installs dependendencies automatically during the very first installation; if you wish to force reinstallation run `smlinux depends` or add ` --depends` to next `smlinux update` or `smlinux build`.
+Change your `Linux=` command string during first install to one that works with your distro such as those listed below, or paste the command directly into a terminal first.  smlinux only installs dependendencies automatically during the very first installation; if you wish to force reinstallation run `smlinux depends` or add ` --depends` to next `smlinux update` or `smlinux build`.

 If your distribution needs additional dependencies not listed here, please let me know their names so I can add them.
 The Ubuntu list is confirmed compatible with WSL, Debian 9 and Ubuntu 18/20 but other versions also likely work.
 Some build targets depend on additional packages not listed below, for example Android builds require android-sdk, web targets emscriptem sdk, dos targets djgpp, which smlinux will only install when needed.
 If gcc --version does not report 8 or newer when building sm64nx, smlinux will attempt first to install gcc-9 then if unsuccesful gcc-8; users of distros without apt wanting to build sm64nx will need to do this manually.

+Debian / Ubuntu: *does not need to be specified, provided for reference*

+	sudo apt install -y build-essential bsdmainutils binutils wget git python3 libaudiofile-dev libglew-dev libsdl2-dev libusb-1.0-0-dev libzstd-dev python3-pip zenity mplayer zip unzip unrar p7zip

 Arch:

-	sudo pacman -S base-devel python audiofile sdl2 glew python-zstandard python-pip zstd zenity Debian / Ubuntu:
+	sudo pacman -S base-devel python audiofile sdl2 glew python-zstandard python-pip zstd zenity

-	sudo apt install -y build-essential bsdmainutils binutils wget git python3 libaudiofile-dev libglew-dev libsdl2-dev libusb-1.0-0-dev libzstd-dev python3-pip zenity mplayer zip unzip unrar p7zip

 Fedora  / Red Hat:

 	sudo dnf install make gcc python3 audiofile-devel glew-devel SDL2-devel zstd zenity g++